beckybeauchamp1/Sample-Teach/readme.md

 _WebSockets Bi-directional connection_

-**How Does it Work**
+###How Does it Work**

--Simplifed Version: Every WebSocket starts with an HTTP request !
-Any network communications that use the WebSocket start with an opening HTTP handshake.
+-Simplifed Version: Every WebSocket Connection starts with an HTTP GET request from the client to the server !
+This is called or refered to as the _"handshake"_.
 This handshake upgrades the connection from HTTP to the WebSocket protocol.

-A Request might Look Something Along These Lines:
+An Example of this might look Something Along These Lines:
 ```
 GET /chat HTTP/1.1
 Host: example.com:8000